UgandanSupaSoldier/DadJokesAPI/README.md

 * Response caching.
 * More verbose logging throughout the system for better visibility.
 * Using an interface for the logging and database components, to allow for better flexibility.
-* Splitting of view, system and database models.
+* Splitting of view, system, and database models.
 * Support for timezone in token expiry parameter